Gerdofal/foundryvtt-cyberpunkred/README.md

 ![CyberpunkRED Media Card](https://github.com/Gerdofal/foundryvtt-cyberpunkred/blob/development/css/cpredmediacard.png?raw=true "CyberpunkRED Media Card")
 # Cyberpunk RED

 An in-development system for Cyberpunk RED.
 Since the game is not yet released, this is obviously not finished.
-It currently aligns with the rules in the CyberpunkRED Jumpstart Kit and will also also options for house rules to extend the system.
+It currently aligns with the rules in the CyberpunkRED Jumpstart Kit and will also also include options for house rules to extend the system.

 # Branch Information

-- Current Status: Alpha
-  - Character Sheet is current focus

 - There are two branches for this project, development and stable_release.
 You should generally not use the development branch for games as it may have significant bugs.
 See below for download links.

 # Installing

-- This system is available in the "Game-systems" browser in game and may be installed there.
+- This system is available in the "Game-systems" browser in-game and may be installed there.

 - You can also manually direct your FoundryVTT to the correct manifest.
 Use this as the manifest URL:
   - https://raw.githubusercontent.com/Gerdofal/foundryvtt-cyberpunkred/stable_release/system.json

 - If you want to manually install the files from the dev branch, feel free.
 I don't recommend this.

-# Current Status
-- **Basic_Functionality**: Character sheet stores base attributes and skills and has space to save modifications for each.
-- **Rolls**: All skills can be rolled from the skill tab.
-- **Encounters**: Initiative may be automatically rolled, using REF as a tie breaker.
-- **NPCs**: The NPC sheet is at it's beginning stages, 10 fields to set custom die pools with notes and easy to click buttons to roll dice.
-(Use the character sheet for named NPCs, the NPC sheet is for quick grunts.)
-- **GM_Options**: The GM can determine several options, such as the base die roll to use, in System Settings.
-- **Localization**: All text is localized, only EN for now.

 # Release Notes